 That’s why your policy should include what’s called emergency medical evacuation, or medevac.

 “If you’re going to a Third World country,” Clark says, “you can use a medevac, where they’ll get you to a First World hospital.”
-No matter the transportation method, whether it’s via helicopter, ambulance or another EMS vehicle, it’s all covered by your travel medical insurance.
+No matter the transportation method, whether it’s via helicopter, ambulance or another EMS vehicle, it’s all covered by your travel medical insurance plan.

 Other Medical Expenses

-Your travel medical insurance may cover other medical expenses as well.
+Your travel medical coverage may include other medical expenses as well.
 Say you’ve broken your ankle while hiking a mountain in the Andes.
 Once you’ve been taken to a hospital, some policies cover the cost of flying a loved one there to be by your side.

 Many policies will also cover lost baggage and other personal effects, but this will generally be limited.